calvintongcy/coursera-getting-and-cleaning-data-project/README.md

     Converts the activity and subject columns into factors Creates a tidy dataset that consists of the average (mean) value of each variable for each subject and activity pair.

-The output is shown in the file tidy.txt.
+The end result is shown in the file tidy.txt.